ReDI-School/intro-java/lesson10/index.md

 ![Creating an object from a class](Img/ObjectCreationWithDescription.png)

 Here the word Scanner is the class, which also defines the datatype of our variable scanner.
 The **new** keyword tells Java to create a new object of this class.
-It calls the **contructor** of this class, which need one parameter (System.in in this case).
+It calls the **contructor** of this class, which needs one parameter (System.in in this case).
 Later in this lesson you will learn what a constructor is and for what it is used.
-Right now you just need to know, that a constructor is need to create a new object of a class.
+Right now you just need to know, that a constructor is needed to create a new object of a class.

 This lesson is about implementing class.
 In the following steps you will learn how to build your own classes.